Language: EN

 This is quite worse, as || considers any falsy value (like 0, false, '', etc) as a reason to use the default value.

-So, it really does not just respond to undefined or null, but to a bunch of things!
+Therefore, it doesn’t really respond to undefined or null, but to a bunch of things!

 Avoid using ||.
 It’s much more modern and “better” to use ??, that’s what it’s for 😉